John Means (baseball): Baltimore Orioles

 The Orioles promoted Means to the major leagues on September 24, 2018.
-Means was named to the team's Opening Day roster for the 2019 season.
+After a competition in spring training, the Orioles named Means to the team's Opening Day roster as a relief pitcher for the 2019 season.
 After three appearances out of the bullpen, pitching to a 1.59 ERA in 52/3 innings, Means was moved into the Orioles' starting rotation.

-Means made his first career start on April 9, 2019, against the Oakland Athletics, pitching three innings while allowing one run.
-After two more appearances, Means tossed five innings of one-run ball on April 24 against the White Sox, earning his third win of the year and first as a starter.
-On May 6, he threw a career-high seven innings, allowing just one run on three hits while striking out four in a 4–1 win over the Red Sox.

-On June 28, 2019, Means was selected to his first All-Star Game as a 26-year old rookie, his 2.50 ERA ranking second among American League pitchers for the first half of the season.
-Starting 27 of 31 pitching appearances, he completed his rookie campaign at 12–11 with a 3.60 ERA.
+On June 28, 2019, Means was selected to his first All-Star Game, his 2.50 ERA ranking second among American League pitchers for the first half of the season.
+Starting in 27 of 31 pitching appearances, he completed his rookie campaign at 12–11 with a 3.60 ERA.
 He finished second in American League Rookie of the Year voting.
 In the 2020 season, which was shortened by the COVID-19 pandemic, Means pitched to a 4.53 ERA, 42 strikeouts and a 2–4 record over 43 2/3 innings pitched in 10 games pitched, all starts.